 In the afternoon, Crown Princess visited Öckerö and Prince Daniel attended additional seminars at Tillväxdagarna.
 The host for the Crown Princess on Öckerö was Lennart Olsson, who is chairman of the historical society.
 Several hundred Öckeröbor greeted Crown Princess wanted and then got the Crown Princess her lunch which consisted of, haddock with boiled potatoes and horseradish sauce.
 Then came a tour around the old buildings of local historical association.
 Among other things the Crown Princess tried to bake bread and make Öckerö old church that was built in 1400 and whose dopfot has been used since the district became a Christian.Filed under Swedish Royals

-Tagged Arts, Crown Princess Victoria, Prince Daniel, Sport.
+Tagged Crown Princess Victoria, Prince Daniel, Sport, The Arts.